Pinckney's Treaty: Ramifications

 This time, the disagreement was over whether the portion of West Florida that was first under British and then Spanish control since 1763 (between the Mississippi and Perdido Rivers) was included in the 1801 treaty and thus the Louisiana Purchase.
 The United States laid claim to the region by asserting it to be included.
 Spain held that such a claim was baseless.
 While the politicians squabbled, American and British settlers in the region declared an independent Republic of West Florida in 1810.
 Its capital was located at St. Francisville.
 It was quickly annexed by the United States and incorporated into the Territory of Orleans, which joined the Union as the state of Louisiana in 1812.
-The present-day Louisiana civil parishes (equivalent to counties elsewhere in the United States) within the former republic are referred to as the "Florida Parishes."
+The present-day Louisiana civil parishes (equivalent to counties elsewhere in the United States) which had been part of the former republic are referred to as the "Florida Parishes."

 Also in 1812, the U.S. annexed the Mobile District of West Florida between the Perdido and Pearl Rivers and declared that it had been included in the Louisiana Purchase.
 Spain disputed that and maintained its claim over the area.
 The following year, a federal statute was secretly enacted authorizing the president to take full possession of the area with the use of military force as deemed necessary.
 Accordingly, General James Wilkinson occupied this district with a military contingent.
 The Spanish colonial commandant offered no resistance.
 The annexed land was incorporated into the Mississippi Territory and partitioned five years later when the Alabama Territory was established.